okta/okta-oidc-xamarin/README.md

 #### RevokeAsync

-Calls the revocation endpoint to revoke the specified token kind of token.
+Calls the revocation endpoint to revoke the specified kind of token.
 See also, [RevokeStarted event](#revokestarted-event) and [RevokeCompleted event](#revokecompleted-event).

 ```csharp
 OktaContext.Current.RevokeAsync();